rehierl/html-outliner-spec/issue-associations-notes.md

 The current way to implement the algorithm allows for section objects to be completely empty (have no nodes)!

+NOTE - The answer for this TODO is the shift away from HTML4 heading elements.
+The first heading element is (for backwards compatibility reasons - and there is no new heading element) only to define the heading of a section.
+It is not intended to mark the beginning of a new subsection!

 **TODO** -
 Why not treat heading elements as another category of sectioning elements? - This would make it necessary to start a new section with each heading -